-- 20. Where the directors have decided to arrange for an authorised insolvency practitioner to provide information to creditors under section 98(2)(a) IA 1986, the creditors are to be given 'such information concerning the company's affairs as they may reasonably require'.
+5.1.
+Where the directors have decided to arrange for an authorised insolvency practitioner to provide information to creditors under section 98(2)(a) IA 1986, the creditors are to be given "such information concerning the company's affairs as they may reasonably require".
 The information which it is reasonable to request will normally include information contained in the statement of affairs and the list of creditors, when available.
+In addition, if the member has been appointed Liquidator by the members prior to the meeting of creditors, in terms of Rule 7.26(2) of the Insolvency (Scotland) Rules 1986, he is required to provide details of the amounts due to creditors.
 Requests for information need not be made in writing.
 However, oral requests should be treated with caution and information should not be supplied unless the caller can show that he is a creditor or a representative of a creditor.
-The advising member may decline to comply with a particular request for information if: - (a) it is unreasonable to expect him to be in a position to supply such information within the time remaining before the meeting; or - (b) the information requested ought to remain confidential on the grounds that its release would be prejudicial to the company or its creditors. - 21.
+The advising member may decline to comply with a particular request for information if

+- (a) it is unreasonable to expect him to be in a position to supply such information within the time remaining before the meeting; or - (b) the information requested ought to remain confidential on the grounds that its release would be prejudicial to the company or its creditors. - 5.2.
 If the directors have decided to make a list of creditors available for inspection under section 98(2)(b) IA 1986, the advising member should take steps to ensure that: - (a) the list provides details of the names and addresses of all known creditors but not necessarily the amounts due to them; - (b) the names are arranged in alphabetical order; - (c) it is available at least between the hours of 10 a.m. and 4 p.m. on the two business days before the date of the meeting; - (d) sufficient copies are available for inspection to avoid undue delays to creditors' representatives; and